rafaelpossenti/smartGoals/README.md

 # smartGoals

 ## about
-a web site build using Spring Boot to control your goals.
+a web site build using SpringBoot to control your goals.

 ## Technical Specifications
 + Java